kailash-manasarovar/statement/docs/timeline/2023/april.md

 ![Garbure](../../content/tweets/garbure-april.png)

+## Gorilla loses a hand

+- On my handbag, the little gorilla that hangs off one side has lost a hand.
+- I believe one of the trumpet teachers who turned up for class ripped it off while I was drugged or sedated at home.
+- I used X to message hackers about this in the summer of 2024 and I received some kind of confirmation back.

 ## Maria Hontanilla

 - Maria my piano teacher is anxious and distressed, all the time.
 It seems to be her natural state.